Daiamami Genki

-Daiamami Genki (大奄美 元規) is a Japanese professional sumo wrestler from Tatsugō, Kagoshima.
-After a successful amateur career, he turned professional in January 2016, making the top makuuchi division in November of the following year.
-His highest rank has been maegashira 11.
-He wrestles for Oitekaze stable.
+Daiamami Genki (大奄美 元規) is a Japanese former professional sumo wrestler from Tatsugō, Kagoshima.

+After a successful amateur career, Daiamami entered the professional league in January 2016, making the top makuuchi division in November of the following year.
+His highest rank was maegashira 11.
+He wrestled for Oitekaze stable.

 Early life and sumo background

-He started sumo in his second year of elementary school, eventually in high school he would go on to win Kanazawa high school sumo tournament helping him to join the prestigious Nihon University sumo program which he would later be Captain.
-He injured his Medial meniscus in his third year having to undergo corrective surgery to fix.
-After graduating he became a business association player after finding employment at Nihon University as a staff member.
-After winning the 2015 Japan Corporate Sumo Tournament one of the four tournaments that grants tsukedashi, he decided to join Oitekaze stable under fellow Nihon University graduate Daishōyama.
+Daiamami started sumo in his second year of elementary school and in high school he would go on to win the Kanazawa high school sumo tournament.
+This helped him join the prestigious Nihon University sumo program where he would later be a Captain.

+He injured his Medial meniscus in his third year and had to undergo corrective surgery to fix it.
+After graduating he worked for Nihon University as a business association player and staff member.
+After winning the 2015 Japan Corporate Sumo Tournament, one of the four tournaments that grants tsukedashi, he decided to join Oitekaze stable under fellow Nihon University graduate Daishōyama.